Discover Bonn: The Best Things to Do and See in Germany’s Historic City

 Bonn Christmas market

 The Christmas market in Bonn isn’t huge like the one in Cologne.
-But, it’s charming.
-I saw it on my class trip and our Professor bought us free drinks.
-If you happen to be in the area around Christmas time check it out Christmas markets all over Germany are great.
-And you can find unusual gifts such as special Christmas ornaments.
+But it’s charming.
+I saw it on my class trip, and our professor bought us free drinks.
+If you happen to be in the area around Christmas time, check it out.
+Christmas markets all over Germany are great.
+And you can find unusual gifts, such as special Christmas ornaments.

 Bonn